dayton-outar/shillings/docs/README.md

 3. After critical mass of businesses subscribing, customers who want special services can be charged.
 (Need to figure those special services: access to historical archives of company reports and other related history of listed companies)

 Step 1 may take 4 to 5 years.

+If this project leads into the setting up of a brokerage, then there will be an opportunity to earn from each trade made on the platform by getting brokerage fee as currently done on [JTrader Pro](./MARKETING/INDUSTRY/JM.md#jtrader-pro).

 ## The Schedule